 In the United States, the breed of banana most eaten is the fungus-resistant Cavendish, which superseded the brand introduced in the U.S. all but knocked out by fungus, the Gros Michel.
 But in the 1990s, a new and vicious fungus began destroying plants in Southeast Asia, with experts predicting it’s only a matter of time until it spreads to South America, where most bananas are grown.
 Scientists are racing against the clock to develop a modified version of the Cavendish that will resist this new fungus.

-Low-Fat Banana Bread
+Ultimate Banana Bread

-1/2 cup sugar
+¾ cup light brown sugar

-2 teaspoons baking powder
+2 teaspoons granulated sugar

-Best served warm with ice cream (low fat ice cream, of course)
+Best served warm with ice cream.